WHAT’S THE BITE?

 WHY DON’T OTHERS CARE?

-WHAT’S THE IMPACT ON US IN THE LAND OF CROISSANTS?
+HOW DOES IT IMPACT US IN THE LAND OF CROISSANTS?